Chocolates for Kids – Benefits, Side Effects and Fun Facts

 6. Bittersweet Chocolate

-BIttersweet chocolate is one of those types a lot of health fanatics swear by and indulge in regularly to satisfy their cravings.
+Bittersweet chocolate is one of those types a lot of health fanatics swear by and indulge in regularly to satisfy their cravings.
 It is not the same as dark chocolate, which is actually a variant of it with a little more sweetness.
 Bittersweet chocolate primarily contains a specific proportion of sugar, cocoa butter and raw chocolate.
 These proportions have to be precise in order to deliver a combined flavour that’s bitter and sweet at the same time.

 Health Benefits of Chocolates for Children